Skip to content

 print(f"connected to {client.profile.url} as profile {client.profile.name!r}")

-If you do want to log a profile safely:
+If you want to log a profile's non-secret fields explicitly:

 print(f"profile name={p.name!r} url={p.url!r} scheme={p.auth_scheme.value!r} timeout={p.timeout}")

-…just exclude p.api_key from anything that goes to a log sink.
+…and never include p.api_key in anything that goes to a log sink.

 Profile errors